DMStha/Simple-Calculator/README.md

 # Simple-Calculator...
-Simple calculator using JS, Html, and CSS
+Simple calculator using HTML, CSS, and JS